 Yeast infection symptoms include:

 A thick, white, odorless vaginal discharge that is like cottage cheese

 Itching and redness of the vulva and vagina

 A thick, gray or green fluid from the vagina

 Frothy, greenish-yellow fluid from the vagina that smells musty

 Itching or burning in and around the vagina and vulva

 Swelling or redness at the opening of the vagina

 Light bleeding, especially after sex

-Discomfort in the lower abdomen
+Pain in the lower belly (abdomen)